-Duties of the Committee.
+Duties of the

-- 3. The Committee shall: - (a) ensure the necessary management actions are taken to give effect to University health and safety policy; - (b) review the effectiveness of the University health and safety policy at intervals agreed by the Committee, but not exceeding two years; - (c) review University strategy on health and safety at intervals not exceeding two years; - (d) ensure that information about decisions on health and safety is communicated from the Committee to staff of the University; - (e) receive annual reports on health and safety; - (f) receive regular summary reports from the Consultative Committee for Safety and the Occupational Health Committee, and receive information from other sources where appropriate to health and safety; - (g) oversee and, where appropriate, approve the development of University health and safety policy.
+- (c) review University strategy on health and safety at intervals not exceeding two years; - (d) ensure that information about decisions on health and safety is communicated from the Committee to staff of the University: - (e) receive annual reports on health and safety; - (f) receive regular summary reports from the Consultative Committee for Safety and the Occupational Health Committee, and receive information from other sources where appropriate to health and safety; - (g) oversee and, where appropriate, approve the development of University health and safety policy.

-Annual Report
+Annual Report.

-- 4. The Committee shall make an Annual Report to the Council and the General Board. - 5.
-The Committee shall meet at least once in each term.
+4. The Committee shall make an Annual Report to the Council and the General Board.

+5. The Committee shall meet at least once in each term.